Mbappe not ruling out PSG stay, clears the air with Neymar

 "Right now, my future is not my priority," he said.
 "I've already wasted a lot of energy this summer, and it was tiring."

-Mbappe is with the France squad as they prepare for this week's Nations League Final Four tournament with a semi-final against Belgium on Thursday and the PSG forward is looking to putting his Euro 2020 disappointment behind.
+Mbappe is with the France squad as they prepare for this week's Nations League Final Four tournament with a semi-final against Belgium on Thursday and the PSG forward is looking to put his Euro 2020 disappointment behind him.

-His miss in the penalty shootout against Switzerland effectively knocked the world champions out in the last 16 and Mbappe faced stern criticism in France and racist abuse.
+His miss in the penalty shootout against Switzerland effectively knocked the world champions out in the last 16 and Mbappe faced stern criticism in France as well as racist abuse.

 "What shocked me, once again, was to be called a monkey for a penalty," he said.